Ironwally/threema-matrix-client-with-SpringBoot/README.md

 - Problem to fix: matrix_communication_client sdk does not support E2EE
   - Integrate Matrix-Rust-SDK instead?

+# Planned Project Move
+This Project is closely coupled to the github repo ironwally/matrix-communication-client.
+Almost all logic now resides there. (**Only** a **few planned implementation details** still reside in this repo) This repo now **only** serves as an example for a **docker compose matrix setup**.
+**Because of this the rest of this repo will be absorbed into ironwally/matrix-communication-client soon.**

 # Developement
 ## Help for Developement